jsk-herman/paper-jsk/content/privacy-policy.md

   subscription process.
 Some vendors may be located outside of India.
-- **We will share information with our business partners**: This includes a third party who provide or sponsor an article, or who operates an affiliate programme.
+- **We will share information with our business partners**: This includes a third party who provide or sponsor an article, or who operates an affiliate program.
 Our partners use the information we give them as described in their privacy policies.
 - **We may share information if we think we have to in order to comply with the law or to protect ourselves**: We will share information to respond to a court